ashfurrow/blog/source/blog/2016-05-30-dropping-dropbox.html.markdown

 ## BitTorrent Sync

+What has confused me the most about BitTorrent Sync is that I approached it as a Dropbox replacement, but that's not its primary use case.
+Instead, it's about syncing individual folders with different people, not necessarily across one person's different devices.
+To have everything "just work", you need a license to share identities across devices.
+If you want a Dropbox-style sync solution with _one_ folder, then you don't need a license – just add the sync folders manually on all your devices.

 The first time you start their app, you create an _identity_.
-Under the hood, BitTorrent Sync creates an [X.509 certificate](http://help.getsync.com/hc/en-us/articles/205451005) that's used to identify you and authenticate with computers you want to sync with, like your home desktop, work laptop, and smartphone.
+Under the hood, BitTorrent Sync creates an [X.509 certificate](http://help.getsync.com/hc/en-us/articles/205451005) that's used to identify you and authenticate with computers you want to sync with, if you use the licensed features.
 Nice.
 To link a new device to your identity, you use [a key in text or QR code format](http://help.getsync.com/hc/en-us/articles/205457815-Sync-Private-Identity-Linking-My-Devices).

-Your identity syncs folders across devices.
-Unlike Dropbox where you have one big folder, BitTorrent Sync lets you have many folders with different permission/sharing settings.
+Your identity can sync folders across devices.
 Any machine with your identity has access to all your files, unencrypted.
+This is a security problem if you share your identity with your sync server...

 The blog post I linked to suggests adding your identity to your new EC2 instance.
 I'm not sure this is wise, because an attacker who gains access to the instance now has your files.
-The process of adding the instance to your identity over unencrypted HTTP traffic also opens up concerns (I think the X.509 certificates mitigate this concern though [?]).
-My solution to this problem is to use _encrypted folders_.
+My solution to this problem is to _not_ use my identity, but instead use _encrypted folders_.

 ## Encrypted folders